AI coding tools have crossed a line.

 Replit: Code Anywhere, Deploy Everywhere

-Replit Agent launched this year and promptly blew minds.
+Replit Agent continues to impress in 2026.
 Tell it "build me a task manager with a React frontend and Node backend," go grab coffee, and return to a working application.

-Is it production-ready?
-Probably not.
-Is it an incredible starting point that saves you hours of boilerplate?
-Absolutely.
+Is it production-ready for everything?
+Not yet.
+Is it an incredible starting point that saves hours of boilerplate and setup?
+Absolutely.`

 But Replit's real superpower in 2025 is accessibility.
 No Docker nightmares, no "works on my machine" excuses, no wrestling with environment setup.
 You've got a browser?
 You can code.
 You want to deploy?
 Click a button.